Is That Rash a Sign of Breast Cancer? Here’s How to Tell

 Unlike these common causes, a breast cancer rash has unique features:

-These distinctions are important because many people mistake breast cancer rash for eczema or infection, leading to delayed diagnosis.
-While eczema often causes intense itching and visible flaking, a rash may cause little or no itching but significant swelling and redness.
+These distinctions are important because many people mistake a breast cancer rash for eczema or infection, leading to delayed diagnosis.
+While eczema often causes intense itching and visible flaking, a breast cancer rash may cause little or no itching but significant swelling and redness.

-If you notice a rash that persists beyond two weeks, does not respond to treatment, or has accompanying symptoms, it is time to see a healthcare provider for further evaluation.
+If you notice a rash that persists beyond two weeks, doesn’t respond to treatment, or comes with accompanying symptoms, see a healthcare provider for further evaluation without delay.

 Next, we will talk about common locations on the breast where such rashes may appear, helping you understand where to focus your attention during self-exams.